mzakocs/HaraDB/README.md

 # HaraDB
 > A Haraka plugin written in Javascript for logging outbound e-mail traffic to a PostgreSQL database.

-Haraka has no built in logging functionality for easy overview of an outbound e-mail server, so this plugin was created to easily upload all outbound e-mail data into a PostgreSQL database.
-This can easily be converted to any other type of SQL database, and the specific amount of information uploaded from each e-mail can also be changed easily.
+Haraka has no built in logging functionality for an outbound e-mail server, so this plugin was created to easily record all outbound e-mail data into a PostgreSQL database.
+This can easily be updated to any other type of SQL database, and the specific data uploaded from each e-mail can also be changed easily through a configuration file.

 ## Requirements
-You must have a fully functioning outbound Haraka server already setup for this to work.
-I reccomend following this tutorial for getting that set up as it helped me a lot:
+You must have an outbound Haraka server already setup for this to work.
+I reccomend following this tutorial for that:
 > [Creating an E-Mail Service with Haraka](https://thihara.github.io/Creating-E-Mail-Service-with-Haraka/)

 After you have that set up, HaraDB only requires 2 extra node.js packages: